EleonoreD/calculator/README.md

 The app uses Webpack watch feature to check on updates of the source code.
 For each client's side updates, Webpack will bundle the scss, media and source code in the `dist` folder.
-Same behavior for server's side updates but Webpack also restart the server at each updates using PM2.
+Same behavior for server's side updates but Webpack also restarts the server at each update using PM2.

 ```bash
 # To watch the app on Development mode --> http://localhost:4000